 You can reduce your risk of developing chronic disease by making healthy lifestyle choices such as what you eat, being active, and limiting use of tobacco and alcohol.
 Stress management and a healthy mind are also beneficial to lowering the risk of developing chronic disease.

 You can also be screened for certain chronic diseases such as cancer, diabetes, heart disease and high blood pressure.
 Screening picks up disease early in its course when it is more treatable or has less impact on your health.

 Since the onset and type of screening may differ based on age, gender and family history you should talk to your health care provider to find out what screening you can have.

 The Let’s Talk About Cancer website provides a variety of resources for NWT cancer patients and their families.

 For those struggling with stress management; suicidal thoughts; or depression. the NWT Help Line offers confidential support to residents of the Northwest Territories, 24 hours a day, 7 days a week.
-The help line also has an option for follow-up calls with a Care Coach Residents can call the help line at 1-800-661-0844.
+The help line also has an option for follow-up calls.
+Residents can call the help line at 1-800-661-0844.